yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/meetings/autumn-beast-sig-meetign-2022.md

   Most trusts have Tomosynthesis capabilities, diagnostic uses tend to differ between trusts.
 Discussion around Tomosynthesis needing to be double reported, local protocols in place.

   Contrast enhanced mammography: availability of equipment/infrastructure and cannulating staff was raised, limiting the capacity of this examination type.

-Directly impacting the need for more MRI.
+  CEM could reduce need for breast MRI in certain situations
 ---